e-jorsboe/asaMap/README.md

 ```

 ### ancestral allele frequencies
 A files where each column is a population and each row is a SNP.
+This file has to have same number of rows as .bim file.
 ```
 >head P
 0.907268 0.903723